 Other organizations, such as the National Safety Council and the American Red Cross, also offer safety training courses and resources.
 Additionally, industry-specific organizations may offer safety training courses tailored to the unique hazards of a particular industry.

 In conclusion, proper safety training is critical to preventing workplace injuries and reducing the economic and human costs associated with workplace accidents.
 Employers and employees should take advantage of the many safety training resources available to them to help create a safer workplace for all.
 At Safeworks Illinois, we are passionate about workplace health and safety.
-To discuss how we can help you create a culture of safety and implement workplace safety training, contact our staff.
+To discuss how we can help you create a culture of safety and implement workplace safety training, Call us today.